 A way of life threatened by the “little brother”…

-It will surely surprise you, the Kogi, noble and proud, considers himself superior to other civilizations.
-According to their belief, they are the “big brothers” or guardians of Mother Earth to whom the universe has entrusted the mission of teaching modern man the true harmony of things.
-Faced with the destructive actions of the “little brother”, the civilized, who damages nature, builds more and more and never stops fighting against each other, the responsibility of the Kogis is immense since they must spiritually compensate for all these evils.
+According to their belief, the Kogi, noble and proud, are the “big brothers” or guardians of Mother Earth to whom the universe has entrusted the mission of teaching man the true harmony of things.
+Faced with the destructive actions of the “little brother”, the “modern man”, who damages nature, builds more and more and never stops fighting against each other, the responsibility of the Kogis is immense since they must spiritually compensate for all these evils.

 Since colonization, the Kogis have suffered systematic expropriation of their land.
 They have long suffered from the armed conflict in Colombia: caught between the fires of the guerrillas and the national army, many have died or had to abandon their territory.